wolgwang1729/Mini-ML-Projects/README.md

 Implementation of Generative Pre-trained Transformer 2 (GPT) for text generation tasks from scratch implemented by learning from Andrej Karpathy's implementation.

 ### 6.)
 Image Captioning
-An image captioning model that generates descriptive captions for Flickr 8k images using a combination of CNN and RNN architectures.
+An image captioning model that generates descriptive captions for Flickr 8k images using a combination of CNN and RNN/LSTM architectures.